shichao-an/115wangpan/README.rst

 115 Wangpan
 ===========

-Unofficial Python API for 115, mainly pertinent to its "Lixian" (offline) features.
+Unofficial Python API for 115.com, mainly pertinent to its "Lixian" (offline) features.
+Currently, only limited features have been implemented.

-Under development.

 Features
 --------

-* Account login and logout
+* Authentication
-* BT tasks management
+* Tasks management (BitTorrent currently supported)
 * File management

 Usage